McDonald Partners LLC Takes $258,000 Position in Wolfspeed, Inc. (NYSE:WOLF)

-McDonald Partners LLC bought a new stake in Wolfspeed, Inc. (NYSE:WOLF – Get Rating) in the 3rd quarter, according to its most recent 13F filing with the SEC.
-The firm bought 2,500 shares of the company’s stock, valued at approximately $258,000.
+McDonald Partners LLC acquired a new stake in Wolfspeed, Inc. (NYSE:WOLF – Get Rating) in the 3rd quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor acquired 2,500 shares of the company’s stock, valued at approximately $258,000.

-Several other large investors also recently made changes to their positions in the company.
-PDT Partners LLC bought a new position in Wolfspeed in the 2nd quarter valued at about $1,054,000.
-NorthCrest Asset Manangement LLC bought a new position in Wolfspeed in the 3rd quarter valued at about $258,000.
-Capital Wealth Alliance LLC bought a new position in Wolfspeed in the 2nd quarter valued at about $775,000.
-United Services Automobile Association bought a new position in Wolfspeed in the 2nd quarter valued at about $839,000.
-Finally, Clear Sky Advisers LLC lifted its position in Wolfspeed by 726.9% in the 2nd quarter.
-Clear Sky Advisers LLC now owns 21,500 shares of the company’s stock valued at $1,364,000 after acquiring an additional 18,900 shares in the last quarter.
+Several other large investors also recently made changes to their positions in the stock.
+TriaGen Wealth Management LLC acquired a new stake in shares of Wolfspeed in the 3rd quarter valued at approximately $307,000.
+Rothschild Investment Corp IL raised its stake in Wolfspeed by 1.9% in the 3rd quarter.
+Rothschild Investment Corp IL now owns 16,000 shares of the company’s stock valued at $1,654,000 after acquiring an additional 300 shares during the period.
+Whittier Trust Co. of Nevada Inc. raised its stake in Wolfspeed by 400.3% in the 3rd quarter.
+Whittier Trust Co. of Nevada Inc. now owns 1,541 shares of the company’s stock valued at $159,000 after acquiring an additional 1,233 shares during the period.
+China Universal Asset Management Co.
+Ltd. raised its stake in Wolfspeed by 948.8% in the 3rd quarter.
+China Universal Asset Management Co.
+Ltd. now owns 36,153 shares of the company’s stock valued at $3,737,000 after acquiring an additional 32,706 shares during the period.
+Finally, CTC Capital Management LLC bought a new stake in Wolfspeed in the 3rd quarter valued at $444,000.

-WOLF has been the topic of several recent research reports.
-Evercore ISI dropped their price target on shares of Wolfspeed to $115.00 in a research report on Tuesday, November 15th.
-Cowen dropped their target price on shares of Wolfspeed from $125.00 to $100.00 and set an “outperform” rating on the stock in a research report on Thursday, October 27th.
-Wells Fargo & Company dropped their target price on shares of Wolfspeed from $130.00 to $110.00 and set an “overweight” rating on the stock in a research report on Thursday, October 27th.
-JPMorgan Chase & Co. dropped their target price on shares of Wolfspeed from $125.00 to $106.00 and set an “overweight” rating on the stock in a research report on Tuesday, December 20th.
-Finally, Susquehanna began coverage on shares of Wolfspeed in a research report on Monday, December 12th.
-They set a “neutral” rating and a $90.00 target price on the stock.
-Two equities research analysts have rated the stock with a sell rating, five have given a hold rating and thirteen have given a buy rating to the company.
-According to data from MarketBeat, the company has a consensus rating of “Moderate Buy” and a consensus target price of $103.22.
+A number of research firms recently weighed in on WOLF.
+Susquehanna began coverage on Wolfspeed in a research note on Monday, December 12th.
+They issued a “neutral” rating and a $90.00 price target on the stock.
+Citigroup dropped their price target on Wolfspeed from $115.00 to $100.00 and set a “buy” rating on the stock in a research note on Friday, November 4th.
+Cowen lowered their price objective on Wolfspeed from $125.00 to $100.00 and set an “outperform” rating on the stock in a research report on Thursday, October 27th.
+JPMorgan Chase & Co. lowered their price objective on Wolfspeed from $125.00 to $106.00 and set an “overweight” rating on the stock in a research report on Tuesday, December 20th.
+Finally, Canaccord Genuity Group lowered their price objective on Wolfspeed from $140.00 to $114.00 and set a “buy” rating on the stock in a research report on Friday, October 28th.
+Two investment analysts have rated the stock with a sell rating, five have assigned a hold rating and thirteen have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average price target of $103.22.

 Wolfspeed Stock Up 2.8 %

-Wolfspeed (NYSE:WOLF – Get Rating) last released its quarterly earnings data on Wednesday, October 26th.
-The company reported ($0.22) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.21) by ($0.01).
+Wolfspeed (NYSE:WOLF – Get Rating) last announced its quarterly earnings results on Wednesday, October 26th.
+The company reported ($0.22) EPS for the quarter, missing analysts’ consensus estimates of ($0.21) by ($0.01).
 Wolfspeed had a negative net margin of 18.90% and a negative return on equity of 4.40%.
-The business had revenue of $241.30 million during the quarter, compared to analysts’ expectations of $239.76 million.
-On average, sell-side analysts expect that Wolfspeed, Inc. will post -0.94 EPS for the current fiscal year.
+The firm had revenue of $241.30 million for the quarter, compared to analyst estimates of $239.76 million.
+Equities analysts predict that Wolfspeed, Inc. will post -0.94 earnings per share for the current fiscal year.

 Wolfspeed, Inc operates as a powerhouse semiconductor company focuses on silicon carbide and gallium nitride (GaN) technologies Europe, China, the United States, Japan, South Korea, and internationally.
 It offers silicon carbide and GaN materials, including silicon carbide bare wafers, epitaxial wafers, and GaN epitaxial layers on silicon carbide wafers to manufacture products for RF, power, and other applications.